remix-run/remix/.changeset/modern-pans-happen.md

 "@remix-run/dev": patch
 ---

-Keep code-split js files from ssr build and delete only unnecessary assets
+Keep code-split JS files in Vite server build and only delete static assets and CSS files